projetos-em-laravel/Employee/readme.md

 # Go into the repository
 $ cd myProperty

+# Change the access permissions of the run.sh file
+$ sudo docker-compose up

 # Run the command and wait for the docker to be ready.
 $ chmod +x ./run.sh

-# Change the access permissions of the run.sh file
-$ sudo docker-compose up

 # Run the command to mount the php and nginx image on the docker
 # This will automatically perform the migrations and seeds,
 # in addition to configuring and running your project via docker.
 $ sudo ./run.sh

+# Enter login and password
+  login: gamer@gmail.com
+  password: password

 # Execute to stop execution
-$ docker-compose down
+$ sudo docker-compose down
 ```

 ## :memo: License